 - Determine if clay lick use is correlated with parrot abundance.

 - Determine how large macaw nest success varies with relation to food supply and climate.

 - Document the nutritional content of parrot foods in the forest to better understand the role of clay lick in the diet of macaws and parrots.

-- Determine the health status of adult and young parrots to use this information to help manage parrots in captivity (this work being done in conjunction with Drs Heatley and Hoppes from Texas A&M University).
+- Determine the health status of adult and young parrots to use this information to help manage parrots in captivity (in conjunction with Drs.
+Heatley and Hoppes from the Department of Small Animal Clinical Sciences at the Texas A&M CVM).